Necessary and Sufficient Conditions for Difference Flatness: Discrete-Time Systems and Flatness

-of (\ref{eq:basic_decomposition_flat}) can be interpreted as an endogenous dynamic feedback for the subsystem (\ref{eq:basic_decomposition_flat_subsys}).
+The equations $x_{2}^{+}=f_{2}(x_{1},x_{2},u_{1},u_{2})$ of (\ref{eq:basic_decomposition_flat}) can be interpreted as an endogenous dynamic feedback for the subsystem (\ref{eq:basic_decomposition_flat_subsys}).
 This is in accordance with the fact that applying or removing an endogenous dynamic feedback has no effect on the flatness of a system.
+It is important to note that the Jacobian matrix $\partial_{(x_{2},u_{1})}f_{1}$ does not necessarily have rank $m$, which means that the subsystem (\ref{eq:basic_decomposition_flat_subsys}) may have redundant inputs.
+However, redundant inputs can be eliminated by suitable transformations: For a system (\ref{eq:sys}) with $\mathrm{rank}(\partial_{u}f)=\hat{m}<m$, there always exists an input transformation $(\hat{u},\tilde{u})=\Phi_{u}(x,u)$ with $\dim(\hat{u})=\hat{m}$ that eliminates $m-\hat{m}$ redundant inputs $\tilde{u}$.
+There is a simple connection between a flat output of the transformed system with $\hat{m}$ inputs, and the original system (\ref{eq:sys}) with $m$ inputs. \begin{lem} (\cite{KolarSchoberlDiwold:2019}) Consider a system (\ref{eq:sys}) with $\mathrm{rank}(\partial_{u}f)=\hat{m}<m$, and an input transformation $(\hat{u},\tilde{u})=\Phi_{u}(x,u)$ with $\dim(\hat{u})=\hat{m}$ that eliminates $m-\hat{m}$ redundant inputs $\tilde{u}$.
+If an $\hat{m}$-tuple $\hat{y}$ is a flat output of the transformed system